dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

      0.58%   3804      24      dec.c:174    dec.c:174
 ```

 Notice we've added the `-F +cycles` option to show cycle counts in the output (`BBCycles` column).
-Several insignificant lines were removed from the output of `perf report` to make it fit on the page.
+Several insignificant lines were removed from the output of the `perf report` to make it fit on the page.
 Let's focus on lines in which the source and destination are `dec.c:174`, there are seven such lines in the output.
 In the source code, the line `dec.c:174` expands a macro that has a self-contained branch.
 That’s why the source and destination point to the same line.

 Linux `perf` sorts entries by overhead first, so we need to manually filter entries for the branch in which we are interested.
 Luckily, they can be grepped very easily.
 In fact, if we filter them, we will get the latency distribution for the basic block that ends with this branch, as shown in Table {@tbl:bb_latency}.
 This data can be plotted to obtain a chart similar to the one shown in Figure @fig:LBR_timing_BB.